-If you’ve worked in real estate for a while, you know there are financial advantages to earning a California real estate broker license.
+If you’ve worked in California real estate for a while, you know there are financial advantages to earning a broker license.
 Real estate brokers in California can still serve their own clients while simultaneously collecting desk fees and up to 50% of the commissions of the agents working for them.

 They can also take on a leadership role at a brokerage or open their own, coaching and mentoring other agents and profiting from their success.
-Let us help you pursue your California real estate broker license by first walking you through the requirements and the steps you’ll need to follow.
+But first, let us help you pursue your California real estate broker license by walking you through the requirements and the steps you’ll need to follow.

 What Are the California Real Estate Broker License Requirements?

 In addition, you must be either an experienced real estate agent or have related experience or education.
-The State of California requires that broker applicants have one of the following:
+The state of California requires that broker applicants have one of the following:

-Please note that an applicant who has not been active as a licensed real estate agent may be eligible for the broker exam, provided they have met the experience requirements.
+Applicants who have not been active, licensed real estate agents are still eligible for the broker exam, provided they have met the experience requirements.

-Let’s explore the four steps, and then we’ll answer frequently asked questions about becoming a licensed real estate broker in the State of California.
+Let’s explore the four steps involved, and then we’ll answer frequently asked questions about becoming a licensed real estate broker in California.

 How to Get a California Real Estate Broker License in 4 Steps